aws-samples/multiple-iam-identity-center-instance-management/README.md

 1.	**Account instances summary:** a report with the accounts and IAM Identity Center instances deployed in each of them.
-2.	**User duplication:** a report of all duplicated users and the IAM iIdentity Center instances they belong to.
+2.	**User duplication:** a report of all duplicated users and the IAM Identity Center instances they belong to.
 A duplicated user is one that appears in more than one IAM Identity Center instance.
 Email compares users.
 3.	**Application assignments on local instances:** a report with the users assigned to each application

 ## Solution Overview